This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Pulled Pork In A Crock Pot

-This section shows how to make the best pulled pork with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make the best pulled pork with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Dry.
 Pat the pork dry with paper towels — this helps it get a nice sear.